Radka Pavlovčinová: Career

+Acting

 Pavlovčinová has never pursued an acting career in her native country.
 In the Czech Republic, she has been praised for speaking Czech without a Slovak accent, a significant advantage over other Slovak actresses working in the Czech film industry.

 She made her film debut as a teenager in 2006 in the role of Karla in the comedy film Rafťáci, followed by a role in the television series Ulice and a role in the film Kdo hledá, najde.

 She landed her first leading role as a ballerina in the series The First Step, making use of her experience as a professional dancer.
 Since then, she has starred in numerous television series such as Cesty domů, Lajna, Hvězdy nad hlavou, as well as in the American comedy series Miracle Workers, starring Daniel Radcliffe and Steve Buscemi.
 In 2019, she starred in the romantic comedy film Přes prsty.

 As a theatre actress, she has been involved with Háta Theater, Minor Theater, or Kalich Theater.

+In 2010, she portrayed a ballerina in Kanye West's 35-minute-long musical film Runaway.
 In 2011, Pavlovčinová received her first Thalia Award nomination for her portrayal of the witch in Robin Hood.
 In the same year, she portrayed Esmeralda in Quasimodo.

 In 2021, she starred in the comedy plays Pouic Pouic and Cactus Flower.
+In September 2022, she received her second nomination for the Thalia Award for her performance in Bratři naděje.
+In 2023, she portrayed the lover in LP’s music video for "One Like You".
+In 2024, she appeared with her brother Adonxs on RTVS’s Milujem Slovensko.

+Television

+In 2024, Pavlovčinová became a television presenter on OK TV.

+Music

 Apart from her acting career, she is the lead singer of the funk group Drama Queens, performing with Dušan Marek, musician and former lead singer of the Czech rock band Support Lesbiens.
 She performed with the Cuban salsa band Caribe in the past.

-In 2010, she portrayed a ballerina in Kanye West's 35-minute-long musical film Runaway.